my-language-skills/translations-for-pressbooks/doc/user-manual.md

 **Note!** Upon changing the language of the book, the previous language column in the DB table stays there with the value "0".

 ### Printing links in web-pages
-If you want to print the links of translation in web-pages, you just have to copy & paste these lines.
+If you want to print the links of translation in front-end them, you need to check if translations for current book and post is set to enabled from back-end settings with function *check_if_translations_enabled()*.
+Function returns "1" if translations are enabled.
+For printing only current language Flag use: *getCurrentBookFlag()*.
+For printing only current language Code use: *getCurrentBookLanguageCode()*.
+Next function *pbc_print_trans_links()* prints out list of available translations in current context.

 	<ul class="footer__pressbooks__links__list" style="margin-bottom: 1rem;">
 	<?php